---

 **What users dislike:**

-- Users experience **performance issues** with SOLIDWORKS, including slowdowns and crashes with complex assemblies and models.
+- Users experience **performance issues** with SOLIDWORKS, especially with large assemblies and complex models causing slowdowns and crashes.
 (16 reviews)

-- Users find SOLIDWORKS to be **very expensive** , especially challenging for small companies to afford.
+- Users find SOLIDWORKS to be **expensive** , which poses a significant barrier for small companies seeking CAD solutions.
 (11 reviews)

-- Users experience **slow simulation** and performance issues with large assemblies, affecting productivity and causing occasional crashes.
+- Users report that **slow simulation** occurs with large assemblies, impacting performance and productivity during complex modeling tasks.
 (11 reviews)

 - High Hardware Requirements (10 reviews)